 Employer obligations for flexible working arrangements

-You have obligations under industrial relations and anti-discrimination legislation when considering an employee's request for flexible working arrangements available to all employees, except where job requirements make this unreasonable.
+You have obligations under industrial relations and anti-discrimination legislation when considering an employee's request for flexible working arrangements.

 Industrial relations laws

 Your business must comply with the Australian Government's Fair Work Act 2009 (Cwlth), which covers a range of flexible working arrangements.
 It also covers special leave requirements such as carer's leave, parental leave and bereavement leave (as known as compassionate leave).

 Right to request flexible working arrangements

-Employees who have worked with the same employer for at least 12 months can request flexible working arrangements if they:
+Employees (other than casual workers) who have worked with the same employer for at least 12 months can request flexible working arrangements if they:

 - are the parent, or have responsibility for the care, of a child who is school aged or younger